NexusMutual/docs/docs/resources/audits-and-security.md

 Nexus Mutual works with [Immunefi](https://immunefi.com/) to manage a bug bounty program.
 On Immunefi, hackers secure DeFi contracts, save funds from theft, and get paid for responsibly disclosing vulnerabilities.
 We are able to secure the Nexus Mutual protocol through this program with Immunefi.

-Through this program, whitehat hackers are incentivized to disclose vulnerabilities in the mutual's smart contract system in exchange for payouts equal to the level of severity.
+Through this program, whitehat hackers are incentivized to disclose vulnerabilities in the Mutual's smart contract system in exchange for payouts equal to the level of severity.

 **Smart Contracts and Blockchain**
 * **Critical** | Up to $50,000 USD